 By Sean Kimmons, Army News ServiceMay 24, 2018

 FORT MYER, Va. -- Almost seven years ago, Spc.
-Dakota Williams lost more than his stepbrother.
+Dakota Williams lost more than his close friend.
 He lost his hero.

-His stepbrother, Spc.
+His friend, Spc.
 Dylan Johnson, had been deployed in Iraq's Diyala Province just north of Baghdad for less than a month when a bomb detonated next to his vehicle.
 The explosion killed him.

 Inspired by his service to the country, Williams later joined the Army to follow in his footsteps.

-On Thursday, he personally honored his stepbrother when he placed an American flag at his headstone in Section 60 of the Arlington National Cemetery during the annual Flags In event.
+On Thursday, he personally honored his friend when he placed an American flag at his headstone in Section 60 of the Arlington National Cemetery during the annual Flags In event.

 "He's not here, but he's here," said Williams, 23, of Salina, Oklahoma.
 "He's still such an important part of my life."